greenboxal/doggohub/doc/development/ux_guide/basics.md

 ---

 ## Responsive
-GitLab is a responsive experience that works well across all screen sizes, from mobile devices to large monitors.
+DoggoHub is a responsive experience that works well across all screen sizes, from mobile devices to large monitors.
 In order to provide a great user experience, the core functionality (browsing files, creating issues, writing comments, etc.) must be available at all resolutions.
 However, due to size limitations, some secondary functionality may be hidden on smaller screens.
 Please keep this functionality limited to rare actions that aren't expected to be needed on small devices.

 ---

 ## Typography
 ### Primary typeface
-GitLab's main typeface used throughout the UI is **Source Sans Pro**.
+DoggoHub's main typeface used throughout the UI is **Source Sans Pro**.
 We support both the bold and regular weight.

 ![Source Sans Pro sample](img/sourcesanspro-sample.png)

 ### Monospace typeface
 This is the typeface used for code blocks.
-GitLab uses the OS default font.
+DoggoHub uses the OS default font.
 - **Menlo** (Mac)
 - **Consolas** (Windows)
 - **Liberation Mono** (Linux)